alexandrehoffmann/LightweightNumericalOptimizationTools/README.md

 [3] Steihaug, T. (1983).
 The Conjugate Gradient Method and Trust Regions in Large Scale Optimization.
 SIAM Journal on Numerical Analysis, 20(3), 626–637. doi:10.1137/0720042
 [4] H. H. Rosenbrock, An Automatic Method for Finding the Greatest or Least Value of a Function, The Computer Journal, Volume 3, Issue 3, 1960, Pages 175–184, https://doi.org/10.1093/comjnl/3.3.175
 [5] Liu, D.C., Nocedal, J. On the limited memory BFGS method for large scale optimization.
 Mathematical Programming 45, 503–528 (1989). https://doi.org/10.1007/BF01589116
+[6] (2006).
+Quasi-Newton Methods.
+In: Numerical Optimization.
+Springer Series in Operations Research and Financial Engineering.
+Springer, New York, NY. https://doi.org/10.1007/978-0-387-40065-5_6
+[7] Lu, X. (1996).
+A study of the limited memory SR1 method in practice.
+University of Colorado at Boulder.